Withdraw/Cancel a Business Registration

 To withdraw/cancel your business registration in Rhode Island, you must satisfy all filing obligations with both the RI Division of Taxation and the RI Department of State.
 In order to withdraw, your business must be active and up to date with all filings with the RI Department of State.
 To verify your status, email [email protected].

 You must also complete a Final Return Form with the RI Division of Taxation and confirm that all other tax accounts have been closed and your tax obligations are paid in full.
 Your business must certify to the RI Department of State, under penalty of perjury, that it has confirmed its tax status with the RI Division of Taxation and has no outstanding tax debts.
-As of July 1, 2020, a Letter of Good Standing (LOGS) from the RI Division of Taxation is no longer required.
-Limited Partnerships must provide a LOGS in order to cancel.
+To verify your status, email [email protected].
+Limited Partnerships must provide a LOGS (Letter of Good Standing) in order to cancel.

 The RI Division of Taxation's Taxpayer Portal is an easy way for your business to verify its current status and pay any outstanding taxes.
 Visit the Taxpayer Portal to get started.